-- our legal and regulatory obligations, - operate within the Board's states risk appetite in relation to conflicts of interest and related party transactions, and - provide services that are not compromised or diminished by conflicts of interest.
+- our legal and regulatory obligations, - operate within the Board's stated risk appetite in relation to conflicts of interest and related party transactions, and - provide / receive services that are not compromised or diminished by conflicts of interest.

-The Charter Hall Related Party Transaction Policy ("RPT Policy"), as adopted by the Board, provide guidance on the management of related party transactions between Charter Hall-managed vehicles and their related parties and requires that:
+The Charter Hall Related Party Transaction Policy ("RPT Policy"), as endorsed by the Board, provide guidance on the management of related party transactions between Charter Hall-managed vehicles and their related parties and requires that:

-- related party transactions be identified and conducted on arm's length terms; - related party transactions be tested by reference to whether they meet market standards; and - decisions about transactions between REIT and other Charter Hall-managed vehicles and Charter Hall, or its affiliates, be made by independent members of the Board or Investment Committees.
+- related party transactions be identified and conducted on arm's length terms; - related party transactions be tested by reference to whether they meet market standards; and - decisions about transactions between the REIT and other Charter Hall-managed vehicles or its affiliates, be made by independent members of the Board.